bonkzwonil/mandelascii/README.md

 - tendrils

 ## Optimizations
+Heavy use of (declare) for compiler hints.

-Some optimized algorithm, with a lot of `(declares)` . core calc loop is with double-precision floats instead of complex's.
+Core calculation loop uses double-precision floats instead of Lisp complex numbers.
-This increases the speed by factor ~20.
+→ ~20× speedup.

-Another factor of 10 is achieved by parallel rendering with 10 Threads (on hardware with cores>=10)
+Parallel rendering with 10+ threads adds another ~10× boost (on hardware with ≥10 cores).

 ## TODO
-Current Multiprocessing is starting n Threads per frame and joining them, which is working surprisingly good in sbcl, but could maybe be optimized longer lifecycle workers.
+Currently, multiprocessing spawns n threads per frame and joins them again.
+Surprisingly efficient in SBCL, but could be improved with longer-lived worker threads.

 ## GFX
 create a video with mencoder like this: